 Pros and Cons of MoviePass

 That are plenty of user complaints that the MoviePass app is buggy, though it appears to be in some regions and not others.
 Complaints include that you have to be very close to theaters to see what’s showing (100 yards), the MoviePass card is declined at some theaters, it’s hard to cancel the service, their phone number doesn’t work, and/or customer service is unresponsive.
 But many people have no trouble and are thrilled with the service.
-We have faith they will work out the kinks.

 Also, MoviePass has tried several pricing structures.
 The current movie-a-day plan for $10/month has been in place since August 2017.
 However, they are losing money with the current structure (obviously!).
 So it’s only a matter of time before they increase the rate.
 We heard they are trying to increase the number of users, then the subscription rate will increase to something closer to a matinee price (higher prices in some locations than others, i.e. big metro areas like Seattle where costs are higher).